BAP Unión (1865): The last expedition of the Union: Double breaking of the blockade of Arica

 The new government of Peru, represented by Nicolás de Piérola as Dictator, gave command of Unión to Captain Manuel Villavicencio.
 On 12 March 1880, he set out with the steamer Talisman on his seventh and last expedition in the war.
 The Talisman carried a shipment of supplies to Quilca and the Union to Arica.
-The Union cargo consisted of 37 boxes with shoes, 39 bundles of white canvas, 1 box with 190 thick buttons, 5 boxes with 2 complete machine guns, 100 boxes with 100 thousand cartridges for Remington rifles and the newly torpedo boat Allianza of tons, which would serve to monitor the bay of Arica and defend the monitor Manco Cápac from possible attacks (which was acting as a floating battery).
+The Union cargo consisted of 37 boxes with shoes, 39 bundles of white canvas, 1 box with 190 thick buttons, 5 boxes with 2 complete machine guns, 100 boxes with 100 thousand cartridges for Remington rifles and the new torpedo boat Allianza, which would serve to monitor the bay of Arica and defend the monitor Manco Cápac from possible attacks (which was acting as a floating battery).

 In the early morning of 17 March, the Union, sheltered in darkness and absolute silence on board, entered Arica, sailing recklessly close to the coast and outwitting the blocking squad, which was at sea.
 The Union's maneuver was received with joy not only by the Peruvian garrison, but also by the crews of the foreign warships, who had noticed and observed the maneuvers of the Peruvian corvette.
 The scoffed blockers only realized what was happening in broad daylight, when the Union was already unloading supplies.
 The Chilean ships Cochrane and the Amazonas joined the Huáscar and they opened fire on the Peruvian corvette and also on the monitor Manco Cápac until after 2 pm.
 Both ships answered and were aided by the Morro and North batteries.
 The unloading operations were able to conclude without difficulties.

 The head of the Cochrane Juan José Latorre called the commanders of Huáscar and Amazonas aboard his ship to deliberate on how to prevent the daring Peruvian ship from escaping from the Arica roadstead.
 Just at that same moment, after 5 pm, the Union set sail at full speed, not heading north as its adversaries believed, but heading south, circumventing the blockade for the second time, which drew applause from the crews of the neutral ships and the uproar of the population that crowned the Morro and other nearby places.

 The Chilean ships undertook the pursuit of the Union, but abandoned it at night.
 After this feat, which astonished locals and strangers, the Union arrived in Callao on 20 March.
 He had accomplished his mission successfully, breaking the Arica blockade twice.
 His casualties were several wounded and one dead.